 Example of how a standard 12' sidewalk with street trees might combine a two foot standard grid on the 8' clear walkway with accents on the 4' pedestrian buffer strip.

+Tree Grates

-Tree Grates When tree grates are used, select downtown Spokane's custom tree grates in a black finish.
+When tree grates are used, select downtown Spokane's custom tree grates in a black finish (powderblasted and baked on enamel).
 These grates feature the Monroe Street Bridge and a sunburst element designed by renowned local architect Kirtland Cutter.
-They are available by contacting the Downtown Spokane Partnership (509-456-0590).
+They are available through Hern Iron Works Recycling & Foundry, 208-765-3115.

-When tree grates are included as part of a new sidewalk installation, use structural soils under the sidewalk as one means for protecting tree health and providing access to uncompacted soils.
-Low Pedestrian Rails Where sidewalk width is limited and pedestrian traffic relatively high, low rails can help define pedestrian space.
+When tree grates are included as part of a new sidewalk installation, use structural soils under the sidewalk as one means for protecting tree health and providing access to uncompacted soils (100 cu ft required at 3'-0" max. depth).

+Low Pedestrian Rails

+Where sidewalk width is limited and pedestrian traffic relatively high, low rails can help define pedestrian space.